jolly-io/Data_Engineering_Articles/README.md

      - How frequently should data be pulled from the source system?
      - Will reading from a data source impact its performance?
 - `Storage`:
   * Choosing a storage solution is key to success across the rest of the data lifecycle.
 Storage is also one of the more complicated stages of the lifecycle for a number of reasons.
 First is that cloud storage solutions often requires use of more than a single source of truth.
+Storage solutions are rarely exclusively purposed for storage.
+They can be used for transformation capabilities as well.
+Amazon S3 select is good example of this.
+While storage is a phase of the data engineering lifecycle, it frequently touches on other stages, such as ingestion, transformation, and serving.
 -  Ingestion
 -  Transformation
 -  Serving